Picnic in the rain

 Variation: instead of the field garlic or chives, use 1 Tbsp of ground sumac, and substitute cider for the beer.

-Preheat the oven 350'F/180'C. Butter or oil an 8.5" long loaf pan (or muffin trays, for that matter, if you'd like individual servings.
+Preheat the oven 350'F/180'C. Butter or oil an 8.5" long loaf pan (or muffin trays, if you'd like individual servings.
 They will bake much faster).

 Combine the flour, baking powder, salt and pepper in a large bowl.
-Add the eggs, milk, olive oil and the beer.
+Add the beaten eggs, milk, olive oil and the beer.
 Stir gently till well mixed.
 Add the cheeses and field garlic or chives and stir with a wooden spoon until just combined.
-The mixture should be quite stiff, but if it is too dry to turn easily with the spoon, add another slug or two of beer.
-Do not overmix, or it will become a brick.
+The mixture should be quite stiff, but if it is too dry to turn easily with the spoon, add another slug or two of beer or milk.
+Do not overmix.

-Pour the bread mixture into the prepared pan, making a shallow hollow down the middle of the batter, lengthwise.
+Pour the bread mixture into the prepared pan, making a shallow hollow down the middle of the batter with a wooden spoon, lengthwise.
 Sprinkle the top lightly with coarse salt (or sumac).

 Cheese and field garlic bread with field garlic butter